Twitter doesn't know why Trump's anti-Muslim tweets are still up

 So far, Dorsey's comments have not been well received.

-Earlier this year, Twitter said it won't ban Trump from its service because of its policy regarding the "newsworthiness" of his at-times controversial tweets, even if they may violate the company's policies.
+Controversial material has been a longstanding issue for Twitter.
+Earlier this year, the company said it won't ban Trump from its service, because of its policy regarding the newsworthiness of his tweets, even if they might violate Twitter's policies.

+The social network recently updated its Help Center section, adding examples on what it considers to be graphic violence and hateful imagery.
+It has also been revamping its rules on how it deals with abusive behavior.

-The White House didn't immediately respond to a request for comment about Dorsey's tweets regarding the videos.
+The White House didn't respond to a request for comment about Dorsey's tweets regarding the videos.

 iHate: CNET looks at how intolerance is taking over the internet.